benbrastmckie/ModalHistory/README.md

   - Analyze countermodels and logical consequences
   - Present findings in Jupyter notebook

-> Although I will provide PDFs throughout for course readings, I recommend using [Zotero](https://github.com/benbrastmckie/VSCodium/blob/master/docs/zotero.md) to pull down the readings for each week using the plugin for your browser.

 ## Problem Sets

 > Eight problem sets to be completed collectively by those on the formal track